 Frozen salmon patties from Costco.
 Mom fries the salmon patties in coconut oil.
 When the patty is half cooked, she turns it over and adds cooked brown rice and it gets fried up in the coconut oil.
 She eats fruit on the side and sometimes sunflower seeds for the vitamin B6.

 A handful of spinach with a can of tuna or canned chicken or a salmon patty on top with an avocado instead of dressing.
 You can have dressing if you want.

-Quesadillas made with My Clean Eating Tortillas cooked in a quesadilla maker.
+Quesadillas made with my Easy 4 Ingredient Spelt Tortillas cooked in a quesadilla maker.
 Put cheese inside or anything else you desire.
 Fruit on the side.
 The quesadilla maker cooks both sides at once so it’s quick to cook.
 She cuts in up with a pizza cutter.

 My Mom buys a can of salmon from Costco, mixes it with an egg, some salt and pepper.
 You can add other spices or things you want like onions or peppers.
 Then she fries it in some coconut oil and eats it with cooked brown rice.
 Half a can of salmon is enough for one patty.
 This work well with tuna also.